MGTheTrain/iam-with-aut0-sample/backend-services/c#/src/SampleService/README.md

 dotnet run
 ```

+Explore the Swagger Web UI in a browser of your preference by entering: `http://localhost:5074/swagger`

 ## Retrieve a bearer token (This only considers authentication and not RBAC)

 Go to your configured API in the Auth0 portal and select the `Test` button.